Dynamics of $f(R)$ gravity models and asymmetry of time: Fixed points without radiation

 \section{Fixed points without radiation}

-We consider the properties and stability of these fixed points in the absence of radiation.
-For stability about the fixed points $(x_{1}, x_{2}, x_{3})$ we invoke linear perturbations $\delta x_{i}(i=1, 2, 3)$ around the points.
-Linearization of the equations (\ref{b1}-\ref{b4}) gives first order differential equations
+First, we consider the properties and stability of these fixed points in the absence of radiation.
+For stability about the fixed points $(x_{1}, x_{2}, x_{3})$ we invoke time dependent linear perturbations $\delta x_{i} (i=1, 2, 3)$ around the points in a smooth spatial background.
+Linearization of the equations (\ref{b1}-\ref{b3}) gives first order differential equations

 where $M$ is a $3\times3$ matrix whose components depend upon $x_{1}, x_{2}$ and $ x_{3}$.
 Stability of each fixed point depends upon the eigenvalues of the matrix $M$ obtained by taking linear perturbations around that specific point.
 In the absence of radiation, we have only six fixed points $P_{1}-P_{6}$ as below. \begin{enumerate} \item[(1)] Point $P_{1}:(0, -1, 2)$ corresponds to de-Sitter point.
 Here $w_{eff} = -1$ and eigenvalues corresponding to this point are